callahantiff/PheKnowLator/builds/README.md

 2. Data Processing and Quality Control
 3. Knowledge Graph Construction

-*NOTE.* Build Progress can be monitored (during the build) via the `pkt_builder_logs.log` file in the `current_build` directory of the current release in the dedicated project [Google Cloud Storage Bucket](https://console.cloud.google.com/storage/browser/pheknowlator?project=pheknowlator).
+*NOTE.* Build Progress can be monitored (during the build) via the `pkt_builder_logs.log` file in the `current_build` directory of the current release in the dedicated project Google Cloud Storage Bucket (NO LONGER ACTIVE -- see Zenodod for archived data [here](https://zenodo.org/doi/10.5281/zenodo.7030039)).
 Once a build is complete, the log is moved to the dataed build directory under the `archived_builds` sub-directory.

 <br>